lhcopt/lhcmask/python_examples/hl_lhc_collisions_python/tests.md

 # Tests performed on pymask

-For pysixtrack we are using the branch: "feature/cc_from_mad_and_sixtrack" Sixtracktools is on the master
+Sixtracktools is on the master

-We test the commit be0aa65dc11c8104d6e4d83957fc93d71f2c052c
+We test the commit e301c179d937843f15eb4bc01e647e15833fdc09

+N.B.
+For the tests to be successful make sure that cpymad and madx correspond to the same version.

 ## Test 1 - b1 with bb legacy macros